AdrianSkaw/tic_tac_toe_assigment/README.rst

     docker-compose up --build

-The service should start running, but for full functionality, a database is required.
-To start the database, run the following command:
+The service should start running, but if you want to run manually migrations run the following command:

 .. code-block:: bash